okay-head/Blog-site/readme.md

 node v20.7.0
 ``````

-1. If you want to install locally.
-Fork and pull this repo, then run
+1. If you want to install locally, fork and pull this repo, then run

 ```sh
 pnpm install